deathbymigas/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Blackboard
 description: >-
-  I led a market-differentiating UX research and design project for Blackboard, an enterprise education technology company.
+  Learn how I led a market-differentiating UX research and design project for Blackboard, an enterprise education technology company.
 ---
 ## [Learn Ultra](https://www.anthology.com/learn-ultra) is the most recent version of Blackboard’s learning management system (LMS).